 The mini has seen a lot of changes over the years.
 Stop watches and clip boards have been replaced by sophisticated timing devices and computers that record each runner’s time accurately in hundredths of seconds.
 Runners now register for the race via the website, www.derbyfestivalmarathon.com and their thirsts are now quenched with filled, compostable cups of Louisville Water Company’s Pure Tap Water, instead of the antiquated “dip and drink from a tub method.”

-And yet, there is plenty about the race that has not changed in three decades: the spirit, the heart of the runners.
+And yet, there is plenty about the race that has not changed in it’s nearly five decades: the spirit, the heart of the runners.
 For as large and sophisticated as the event has become, it is still very much a community event.
 From the lead runners to the back of the pack, you can see the sense of accomplishment on their faces.
 You know that the personal victory, sense of community and fun during Louisville’s most festive time of the year are the things that drive so many thousands of runners to participate.

 The resounding feedback from runners is organization, support and volunteers.
 That’s why they come back year after year.
 JoAnne Dewer from Indianapolis summed it up: “I’ve run great races all over the country and right in my own back yard.
 Never have I seen an event that was so well organized.
 Incredible volunteers … they’re everywhere!
 And there’s no better crowd than a Louisville crowd,” Dewer exclaimed.
 “I’ll continue to travel around to other races, but the mini is one I’ll always come back to.”